KaiKCheu/turkish_sales_project/README.md

 1. category_rankings_quantity: Query to find the top 5 products sold for each mall by quantity.
 Store these values to a new table to store the rankings and categories for use in Tableau.

-2. category_rankings_price: Query to find the top 5 products sold for each mall by price.
+2. category_rankings_sales: Query to find the top 5 products sold for each mall by price.
 Store these values to a new table to store the rankings and categories for use in Tableau.

 3. updating_locations: Adds the addresses and coordinates to the original database.